Alessandro-Dodon/pyvar/examples/README.md

 - Calculate VaR & ES on an equity + options portfolio
 - Backtest multiple VaR models (Kupiec, Christoffersen, joint tests)
-- _(Optional)_ Ask an LLM for automated interpretation  and produce a simplified PDF report
+- _(Optional)_ Use an LLM to automatically interpret results and generate a clear, simplified PDF report

 ### Setup